PHPAuth/PHPAuth/README.md

 * `cookie_remember` : the time that a user will remain logged in for when ticking "remember me" on login.
 Must respect PHP's [strtotime](http://php.net/manual/en/function.strtotime.php) format.
 * `cookie_forget` : the time a user will remain logged in when not ticking "remember me" on login.
 Must respect PHP's [strtotime](http://php.net/manual/en/function.strtotime.php) format.
 * `cookie_renew` : the maximum time difference between session expiration and last page load before allowing the session to be renewed.
 Must respect PHP`s [strtotime](http://php.net/manual/en/function.strtotime.php) format.
+* `days_for_automatic_password_expiration` : Automatic days for expiration of the password, it adds days to time() when creation or password change, for non expiring password, set this value to 0, as global parameter, or `days2expire` to configure per user basis at table `phpauth_users`
 * `allow_concurrent_sessions` : Allow a user to have multiple active sessions (boolean).
 If false (default), logging in will end any existing sessions.
 * `bcrypt_cost` : the algorithmic cost of the bcrypt hashing function, can be changed based on hardware capabilities
 * `smtp` : `0` to use sendmail for emails, `1` to use SMTP